 1. Which Shopify app is best for custom shipping rates?

-A: It depends on how complex your setup is.
-For simple use cases, basic Shopify shipping apps can work, but if you need more control over Shopify custom shipping rates, tools like Advanced Shipping Rules or Intuitive Shipping are often considered among the Best Shopify Apps for handling detailed pricing logic.
+It really depends on how complex your setup is.
+For simple needs, basic Shopify shipping apps can work fine.
+But if you want more control over pricing logic, tools like Advanced Shipping Rules or Intuitive Shipping are often a better fit.
+They help you set conditions that actually match how your products ship.
+Over time, that flexibility makes a big difference.

 2. Why do customers drop off at the shipping step?